citynetwork/docs/docs/howto/getting-started/enable-openstack-cli.md

 [{{gui}}](https://{{gui_domain}}) start page, and login into your
 {{brand}} account.

-Please make sure the left-hand side pane on the {{gui}} is fully visible, click the _Users_ category to expand it, and click on _Openstack Users_.
+Make sure the left-hand side pane on the {{gui}} is fully visible, and click the _OpenStack Users_ category to expand it.
+Then, at the top right-hand side of the {{gui}}, click the _Add new Openstack user_ option.

 ![Add a new OpenStack user](assets/ostack-cli/shot-01.png)

-Then, at the top right-hand side of the {{gui}}, click once more the _Add new Openstack user_ option.
 A new pane will slide into view, titled _Create Openstack User_.

 ![Create new OpenStack user](assets/ostack-cli/shot-02.png)